tom-seddon/b2/doc/Installing-on-OSX.md

 https://github.com/tom-seddon/b2/releases/latest

-If using macOS 13 (Ventura) or later on Apple Silicon, download the `b2-macos-13.0-applesilicon-XXX.dmg` file if available, or follow the instructions below if not.
+If using macOS 13 (Ventura) or later on Apple Silicon, download the `b2-macos-13.0-applesilicon-XXX.dmg` file.

-If using macOS 11 (Big Sur) or later, download the `b2-osx-11.0-XXX.dmg` or `b2-macos-11.0-intel-XXX.dmg` file.
+If using macOS 12 (Monterey) or later, download the `b2-macos-12.0-intel-XXX.dmg` file.

-If using OS X 10.9 (Mavericks) or later, download the `b2-osx-10.9-XXX.dmg` or `b2-macos-10.9-intel-XXX.pmg` file.
+If using OS X 10.9 (Mavericks) or later, download the `b2-macos-10.9-intel-XXX.pmg` file.
 The 10.9 version does not support video writing, but is otherwise fully-featured.

 You don't need to download any of the other files; the dmg contains everything required.